antialman/model-interplay-monitoring-code/input/evaluation_w_metaconstraint/readme.txt

 	eventlog.xes - input event log

-	metaconstraint.ltl - metaconstraint specifying that amoxicillin therapy (AT) and warfarin therapy (WT) cannot be performed in paralel in the same trace
+	metaconstraint.ltl - metaconstraint specifying that if amoxicillin therapy (AT) and warfarin therapy (WT) coexist, then amoxicillin therapy (AT) should occur first

 	notCoexistence_AT-WT.decl - Declare model specifying that activities amoxicillin therapy (AT) and warfarin therapy (WT) cannot coexist in the same trace